Saint Conrad of Parzham

 Conrad’s helpfulness was sometimes unnerving.
 Once Father Vincent, seeking quiet to prepare a sermon, went up the belltower of the church.
 Conrad tracked him down when someone wanting to go to confession specifically requested Father Vincent.

 Conrad also developed a special rapport with the children of the area.
 He enthusiastically promoted the Seraphic Work of Charity, which aided neglected children.

 Conrad spent hours in prayer before the Blessed Sacrament.
 He regularly asked the Blessed Mother to intercede for him and for the many people he included in his prayers.
 The ever-patient Conrad was canonized in 1934.
-His liturgical feast is celebrated on April 21.
+His Liturgical Feast Day is April 21.